-DLM - ELA Major Claims ELA C1: Students can comprehend text in increasingly complex ways.
-Conceptual Areas in the Dynamic Learning Map: ELA.C1.1 Determine Critical Elements of Text ELA.C1.2 Construct Understandings of Text ELA.C1.3 Integrate Ideas and Information from Text ELA C2: Students can produce writing for a range of purposes and audiences.
-Conceptual Areas in the Dynamic Learning Map: ELA.C2.1 Use Writing to Communicate ELA.C2.2 Integrate Ideas and Information in Writing ELA C3: Students can communicate for a range of purposes and audiences.
-Conceptual Areas in the Dynamic Learning Map: ELA.C3.1 Use Language to Communicate with Others ELA.C3.2 Clarify and Contribute in Discussion ELA C4: Students can engage in research/inquiry to investigate topics and present information.
-Conceptual Areas in the Dynamic Learning Map: ELA.C4.1 Use Sources and Information ELA.C4.2 Collaborate and Present Ideas evidence-centered framework within which this version of the DLM EEs was developed.
-With the claims and conceptual areas in place, the relationship between DLM EEs within a claim and conceptual area or across grade levels is easier to track and strengthen.
+DLM - ELA Major Claims

+ELA C1: Students can comprehend text in increasingly complex ways.

+ELA.C1.1 Determine Critical Elements of Text

+ELA.C1.2 Construct Understandings of Text

+ELA.C1.3 Integrate Ideas and Information from Text

+ELA C2: Students can produce writing for a range of purposes and audiences.

+ELA.C2.1 Use Writing to Communicate

+ELA.C2.2 Integrate Ideas and Information in Writing

+ELA C3: Students can communicate for a range of purposes and audiences.

+ELA.C3.1 Use Language to Communicate with Others

+ELA.C3.2 Clarify and Contribute in Discussion

+ELA C4: Students can engage in research/inquiry to investigate topics and present information.

+ELA.C4.1 Use Sources and Information

+ELA.C4.2 Collaborate and Present Ideas

+Clearly articulated claims and conceptual areas for DLM served as an important evidence-centered framework within which this version of the DLM EEs was developed.
+With the claims and conceptual areas in place, the relationship between DLM EEs within a claim and Page 8 of 147 conceptual area or across grade levels is easier to track and strengthen.
 The learning maps, as well as the claims and conceptual areas, were not yet developed when the original versions of the DLM EEs were created.
 As such, the relationship of DLM EEs within and across grade levels was more difficult to evaluate at that time.